-About getting an overview of an instance based on statistical data
+About getting an overview of an instance based on statistical data such as Using CPU, I/O Wait, and Lock Wait.

 The Overview displays predefined overtime graphs, which can indicate where performance problems lie.
 The predefined graphs contain counters reported by Sybase and collected by the Precise for Sybase Collector agent.